-Figure 4-11 VLAN Port Setting screen
+Figure 4-15 VLAN Port Setting screen

-• Port Displays the port number included in the VLAN

-• Mode Indicates the port mode.
-Possible values are:

-- General The port belongs to VLANs, and each VLAN is user-defined as tagged or untagged (full 802.1Q mode). - Access The port belongs to a single untagged VLAN.
+Port Displays the port number included in the VI AN P OIL bisplays the port number included in the VLAIN.
+Mode Indicates the port mode.
+Possible values are: General - The port belongs to VLANs, and each VLAN is user-defined as tagged or untagged (full 802.1Q mode).
+Access - The port belongs to a single untagged VLAN.
 When a port is in Access mode, the packet types which are accepted on the port (packet type) cannot be designated.
-It is also not possible to enable/ disable ingress filtering on an access port. - Trunk The port belongs to VLANs in which all ports are tagged (except for an optional single native VLAN). - Acceptable Frame Type dropped

-Packet type accepted on the port.
-Possible values are:

-- Admit Tag Only indicates that only tagged packets are accepted on the port. - Admit All indicates that both tagged and untagged packets are accepted on the port. - PVID Assigns a VLAN ID to untagged packets.
+It is also not possible to enable/ disable ingress filtering on an access port.
+Trunk - The port belongs to VLANs in which all ports are tagged (except for an optional single native VLAN).
+Acceptable Frame Type Packet type accepted on the port.
+Possible values are: Admit Tag Only - indicates that only tagged packets are accepted on the port. • Admit All - indicates that both tagged and untagged packets are accepted on the port.
+PVID Assigns a VLAN ID to untagged packets.
 The possible values are 2 to 4094.
 VLAN 4095 is defined as per standard and industry practice as the discard VLAN.
-Packets classified to the Discard VLAN are
+Packets classified to the Discard VLAN are dropped.
 Ingress Filtering Enables or disables Ingress filtering on the port.
-Ingress filtering discards packets which do not include an ingress port

-• LAG Indicates the LAG to which the VLAN is defined
+Ingress filtering discards packets which do not include an ingress port.
+LAG Indicates the LAG to which the VLAN is defined.

-Port Mode VLAN Membership Frame Leave Access Belongs to a single untagged VLAN Untagged (Tag=PVID be removed) General Allowed to belongs to multiple untagged Untagged VLANs at the same time (Tag=PVID be removed) Trunk Allowed to belongs to multiple Tagged Tagged VLANs at the same time (Tag=PVID or Original VID be remained)
+Port Mode VLAN Membership Frame Leave Accoss Relenge to a single untagged V/I AN Untagged ALLESS (Tag=PVID be removed) Gonoral Allowed to belongs to multiple untagged VLANs at Untagged General the same time (Tag=PVID be removed) Truck Allowed to belongs to multiple Tagged VLANs at Tagged TUTIK the same time (Tag=PVID or Original VID be remained)